You have to consider the type of worker you wish to employ, depending on factors such as:

 Staff recruitment options

-You have a number of options:
+You have a number of options for recruiting staff including:

 - Permanent employees - can be full-time or part-time.
 They have an open-ended employment contract with you.
 You have obligations to them but they will be an investment in your business.
 See recruiting full-time or part-time employees.